jart/cosmopolitan/README.md

 That makes Cosmopolitan an excellent fit for writing small CLI programs that do things like heavyweight numerical computations as a subprocess.

+## Getting Started

+Just clone the repository and put your own folder in it.
+Please choose a name that's based on a .com or .org domain name registration you control which is scout's honor but might change to require TXT records in future

+We provide a script that makes it easy to start a new package:

+    examples/package/new.sh com/github/user/project
+    emacs com/github/user/project/program.c
+    make o//com/github/user/project/program.c
+    o//com/github/user/project/program.c

+Please note GNU make is awesome.
+Little known fact: make is a functional programming language.
+We've improve upon it too see tool/build/package.c which performs strict dependency checking, to correct Google's published mistakes c.
+2006 which was when they switched from using a GNU Make repo in favor of an inhouse derivative called Blaze which does strictness too thereby allowing the repository to grow gracefully with any requirements

 ## Licensing

 Cosmopolitan is Free Software licensed under the GPLv2.
 The build config